rubiocode/E-Commerce_Back_End/README.md

 * Fork and clone this repository and save it to your computer.
 For help how to fork and clone click [here](https://guides.github.com/activities/forking/)

 * Download Postman to test the APIs.
-To dowload Postman click [here](https://www.postman.com/downloads/)
+To download Postman click [here](https://www.postman.com/downloads/)

 * Open your terminal and make sure noje.js is installed.
 To download node.js click [here](https://nodejs.org/en/download/)